Manwar/google-api-oauth-client/README.md

 https://developers.google.com/identity/protocols/OAuth2WebServer

 Provides methods to cover the whole OAuth flow to get an access token and connect to the Google API.

-Token storage should be something handled by your application, if persistent usage is a requirement.
+It should be noted that token storage should be something handled by your application, if persistent usage is a requirement.
+This client library doesn't do that because, well, it's simple ;)

 ## CPANTester Notes